Xu-Guo/BlogSystemSSM/README.md

 ### Installing

-A step by step series of examples that tell you have to get a development env running

-Say what the step will be
+Install steps:
 1. Download the project from github
 2. Import existing maven project into Eclipse : image1
 3. Right click on the project and select ->Run as-> Maven install.
 Maven will help download all the dependencies, check the pom.xml to learn more.
-* If IDE couldn't find the complier, the problem can be fixed by: Clicking->Project->properties->Java Build Path->Libraries -> add library->JRE System library[JavaSE 1.8]->Apply ->OK.
+If IDE couldn't find the complier, the problem can be fixed by: Clicking->Project->properties->Java Build Path->Libraries -> add library->JRE System library[JavaSE 1.8]->Apply ->OK.
 4. Add Tomcat 8.5 server and add your application named BlogSystemSSM to the server.
 5. Find the server on the project panel, go to server.xml change the path="/", so that you can use localhost:8080 as your root url.
 ```